NRL Women's Premiership: 2017 – 2020: Establishment

-2021 – present: Competition expansion
+2021–present: Competition expansion

 In June 2021 the NRL announced that the NRLW competition would commence expansion and increase to six teams.
 Initially this meant adding an additional two teams to the competition; however, the New Zealand Warriors announced that they were withdrawing from the competition due to difficulties of moving through borders during the COVID pandemic and an exodus of players and officials.
 This created an additional spot in the competition, with the NRL announcing that the Gold Coast Titans, Newcastle Knights and Parramatta Eels would be joining the competition for the 2021 season to keep numbers at six.

-In March 2022, the National Rugby League and Australian Rugby League Commission announced that NRLW competition will further expand over the course of the 2023 and 2024 seasons by adding two clubs in each season.
+In March 2022, the National Rugby League and Australian Rugby League Commission announced that NRLW competition would further expand over the course of the 2023 and 2024 seasons by adding two clubs in each season.

 Clubs were invited to make submissions to join the league and were required to by April 2022, six were received.
-The Six clubs that made submissions for an NRLW licence in the expanded competition were: Canberra Raiders, Cronulla Sharks, North Queensland Cowboys, South Sydney Rabbitohs, Penrith Panthers and Wests Tigers.
-The New Zealand Warriors had previously indicated their desire to return a team to the NRLW competition however, they did not place a submission at this time.
+The clubs that made submissions for an NRLW licence in the expanded competition were: Canberra Raiders, Cronulla Sharks, North Queensland Cowboys, South Sydney Rabbitohs, Penrith Panthers and Wests Tigers.
+The New Zealand Warriors had previously indicated their desire to return a team to the NRLW competition, but they did not place a submission at this time.

-In June 2022, the NRL changed their stance and decided to bring all expansion sides in together with the announcement that the four teams would all be admitted in the 2023 season, and that those four clubs were to be: Canberra, Cronulla, North Queensland and Wests Tigers.
-The 2023 NRLW season will run for 11 weeks (9 rounds, Semi-Finals and a Grand Final).
+In June 2022, the NRL changed their stance and decided to bring all expansion sides in together with the four teams all be admitted in the 2023 season and that those four clubs were Canberra, Cronulla, North Queensland and Wests Tigers.

-Following the announcement both the South Sydney Rabbitohs and Penrith Panthers released statements congratulating the clubs that had been chosen, and that they both would be interested in joining the competition in future seasons.
+Following the announcement both the South Sydney Rabbitohs and Penrith Panthers released statements congratulating the clubs that had been chosen and that they both would be interested in joining the competition in future seasons.

+The 2023 NRLW season ran for 11 weeks with 9 rounds, Semi-finals and a Grand Final with the Newcastle Knights claiming their second premiership and the first of the expanded 10 team competition.

+On 28 March 2024, the NRL announced that the competition would expand by two teams in the 2025 season, with the addition of Canterbury Bulldogs and the return of the New Zealand Warriors.
+The 2025 season commenced on the 3rd July with Paramatta defeating Cronulla.

 Clubs

-NRL Women's operates on a single table system, with no divisions, conferences nor promotion and relegation from other leagues.

-The competition's 6 teams are based across 2 states of Australia.
+The NRLW currently consists of twelve clubs.
+Six clubs are based within the Greater Sydney area (including one that also represents the Illawarra region south of Sydney), another in regional New South Wales, three in Queensland, and one each in the Australian Capital Territory, and New Zealand.
+The league operates on a single group system, with no divisions or conferences and no relegation or promotion.